 So before you get excited you should note this is a ‘niche’ test topology.
 Two or three test ports will cover the vast major of test scenarios.
 There are very few reasons why you’d need to run line-rate throughput tests on all ports of a DUT at the same time.

 Furthermore, this test is hard to pull off on L4-L7 networking devices, as they may lack the ‘internal loopback’ capability needed by the topology.
-Sadly, it’s the CPU-processing L4-L7 devices that are most likely to fail under high throughput conditions.
+The CPU-processed path of L4-L7 devices are most likely to fail under high throughput conditions.
 ASIC switched L2 or L3 traffic will most likely transit your DUT unhindered.

 Here are some reasons to test using the ‘snake’ topology.